Originally published July 7, 2019

 Pay attention to your sound quality

 Remember earlier I said not to worry too much about your videos being perfect except for the sound quality.
-I can’t tell you how many times I bounced off a video that had what I was looking for because of poor sound.
+I can’t tell you how many times I’ve turned off a video that had what I was looking for but the sound was bad.

 People must be able to hear and understand you clearly or they’re not going to watch your videos.

-No matter how big of an expert you are or how well you’ve researched the search term or how many keywords you use, if your music is too loud, or your voice is too soft, or your accent is too thick, or there’s too much background noise people will leave to find another video on the topic.
+No matter how big of an expert you are or how well you’ve researched the search term or how many keywords you use, if your music is too loud, or your voice is too soft, or you’re too far away from the mic, or there’s too much background noise people will leave to find another video on the topic.
 And they’ll probably find one.

 Bite the bullet and invest in a good microphone or at the very least, plug your ear set in to your phone and record through that.
 Steer clear of using text-to-speech ( I hate it) to narrate your videos.
 And if you have a heavy accent make sure you speak clearly and slowly to make it easier for people to understand you.